marcogrecopriolo/guglielmo/README.md

 The backends have wholesale lifted from Qt-dab and Sdr-j-fm by Jan van Katwijk and various other contributors.

-I have merely integrated the two processors and adapted the devices to work against the guglielmo interface.
+I have merely integrated the two processors, adapted the devices to work against the guglielmo interface, fixed a few bugs and improved a few things.

 The few icons not included in the Qt default style have been taken from freesvg.org.